guildedts/guilded.ts/apps/guide/README.md

 # About

-The official Guilded.TS website that can be viewed [here](https://guildedts.js.org).
+The official Guilded.TS guide that can be viewed [here](https://guildedts.js.org/guide).

 # Links